Doctoral Internship in Health Service Psychology 2025-2026

 An essential facet of effective intern training is receiving quality supervision.
 CAPS interns consistently report enjoying excellent and supportive supervision throughout their internship year.

-Interns get to know the available intern supervisors and indicate their supervisor preferences for the fall semester, including the possibility of remaining with their summer supervisor over the fall semester.
+Interns get to know the available intern supervisors during orientation and indicate their supervisor preferences to the Training Director.
 Interns switch clinical supervisors for the spring semester, again providing input about their preferences.
-If their first choice is not possible or advisable for some reason, the Training Director will discuss other options with the intern.

 In addition to receiving two hours of individual supervision weekly, interns receive regularly scheduled group supervision, group supervision of supervision, testing supervision, diversity liaison supervision, and minor rotation supervision.